dagainz/Correlator/docs/index.md

 # Correlator

-A log event processing system written in Python.
+A log processing system written in Python.

 ## Overview